kylethedeveloper/KasetLyricsBot/README.md

 - [ ] Print the Spotify link of the song after the request.
 - [ ] Find by Spotify link: User pastes the link and lyrics are displayed.
 - [ ] `Delete Me` option, where the user can delete his/her `sender_id` from `conversation_state` array.
+- [ ] Add exception if status code is 200 but captcha challenge requested from server.
+- [ ] Add "Cancel" option to other menu options.

 > If the number of users increases, a database might be used to store `conversation_state` for each user.